Emergent Polar Metal Phase in a Van der Waals Mott Magnet: Results

 The lattice parameters were initially refined based on indexed reflections.
 We used the ambient-pressure lattice parameters of LP as the starting point to refine the cell at the lowest pressure (1.4~GPa).
 No space group symmetry was forced on the refinement at this step.
 The well-indexed reflection peaks and refined parameters ($a$ = 6.185(4)~{\AA}, $b$ = 6.176(3)~{\AA}, $c$ = 18.89(3)~{\AA}, $\alpha = 90.28(1)^\circ$, $\beta = 89.90(1)^\circ$ and $\gamma = 119.99(7)^\circ$) are consistent with the $R\overline{3}$ symmetry of LP with tolerable deviations.
 We consistently refined the lattice parameters for all pressures using the cell parameters at the previous pressure point.
 The results are summarized in the SM~\cite{Ref_SM}.

 Fig.~\ref{Fig_FePSe3_Xray_LatticeChange}~(c) summarizes the relative changes of lattice parameters as a function of pressure, resulting from our comprehensive synchrotron studies.
 It can be seen that the intraplanar lattice parameters decrease smoothly at an average rate of {$\sim0.17\%$ per GPa}.
-The interplanar distance, by contrast, declines more rapidly at an average rate of {$\sim0.86\%$ per GPa}, followed by an abrupt drop of {$8\sim10\%$} across the LP-HP transition.
+The interplanar distance, by contrast, declines more rapidly at an average rate of {$\sim0.86\%$ per GPa}, followed by an abrupt drop of approximately 9\% across the LP-HP transition.
 After the transition, $c$ continues to decrease at a rate of {$\sim0.50\%$ per GPa} up to the highest pressure.
 The LP-HP transition region is shaded to guide the eye.
-In the absence of helium gas as a PTM, the LP-HP transition and $c$ collapse occurred at higher pressures and experienced a wide co-existence region before transforming into a pure HP phase above 16.3~GPa.

-Full atomic information was obtained by a qualitative analysis of the high-pressure single-crystal data, defining the description of the space group.
+Thorough analysis of the single-crystal diffraction is the most reliable way to assign the correct space group and determine the structural model.
 Data below 6.7~GPa were well-refined with the LP structure model of the $R\overline{3}$ space group.
 Refinements of the data above 7.8~GPa with the $R\overline{3}$ space group gave poor quality parameters.
-Careful inspection showed the presence of extra Bragg peaks due to a lower symmetry, and could all be indexed and refined with the $R3$ space group.
+As can be seen from Fig~\ref{Fig_FePSe3_Xray_LatticeChange}~(b), there is no substantial change in {\it a} and {\it b}, and merely a sudden change of interplanar spacing in {\it c}.
+Hence it is sensible to keep using the hexagonal cell description and check among the subgroups of $R\overline{3}$ with {\it k}-index=1, namely $R3$, $P\overline{1}$ and $P1$.
+After careful inspection, we find that there are no new peaks at new $d$ spacings, but peaks with equivalent $d$ spacing present different structure factors.
+Further analysis determined that this is due to a Friedel Pair not showing the same observed structure factor, namely $I(h k l)\neq I(\bar{h} \bar{k} \bar{l})$.
+This can only be explained by the loss of centrosymmetric symmetry, leaving $R3$ and $P1$ as the only possible solutions.
+Meanwhile, we still only observe intensities at $-h + k + l = 3n$, suggesting that the hexagonal setting remains.
+Consequently, we demonstrate the sole possible solution for the HP phase to be the $R3$ space group.
+All peaks could be indexed and refined with the $R3$ space group.
 Two representative sets of crystallographic information for the LP and HP phases, including refinement parameters, are given in Table~\ref{Table_LPHP_CrystalInfo}.
-The atomic position information is given in the SM~\cite{Ref_SM}.
-The solved $R3$ model of the HP phase can be equally successfully used to refine powder data.
+The atomic position information, observed versus calculated structure factors, as well as the analysis of Friedel pairs graphically are given in the SM~\cite{Ref_SM}.

+The solved $R3$ model of the HP phase can be used equally successfully to refine powder data, providing an unambiguous HP phase structure model.